 Cap-and-trade systems such as the EU Emissions Trading System (ETS) impose a cap of GHGs that can be emitted every year, called ‘carbon credits’.
 Those industries with low emissions can sell their extra allowances to larger emitters.
 This supply and demand for emissions allowances establishes a market price for GHG.
 The cap helps ensure that emission reductions will take place to keep emitters within their pre-allocated carbon budget.

-A national carbon tax is currently implemented in 25 countries around the world, including Canada, Singapore, Japan and Argentina.
+A national carbon tax is currently implemented in 25 countries around the world, including various countries in the EU, Canada, Singapore, Japan, Ukraine and Argentina.
 However, according to the 2019 OECD Tax Energy Use report, current tax structures are not adequately aligned with the pollution profile of energy sources.
 For example, the OECD suggests that carbon taxes are not harsh enough on coal production, although it has proved to be effective for the electricity industry.
 A carbon tax has been effectively implemented in Sweden; the carbon tax is USD $127 per tonne and has reduced emissions by 25% since 1995, while its economy has expanded 75% in the same time period.

 Where should the money go?